 Scholarships and bursaries for international schools in Belgium

-Unfortunately, international schools in Belgium are not subsidised or funded by the Belgian government.
+Unfortunately, international schools in Belgium are not subsidized or funded by the Belgian government.
 The only available funding for students is through scholarships and financial assistance programs available within individual schools.

-Scholarships in Belgium are limited and not all international schools have them.
+Scholarships in Belgium are few and not all international schools have them.
 Financial support is currently available for students at the following schools: